Robert Nkili

-Robert Nkili (born on the 7th of June,1945 in Endom, Cameroon) is a Cameroonian politician.
+Robert Nkili (born 7 June 1945 in Endom, Cameroon) is a Cameroonian politician.
 He was Minister of Labour from 2002 to 2011 and then Minister of Transport between 2011 and 2015.
 He was appointed senator for the central region on March 31, 2023 by the President of the Republic Paul Biya.
 He is the brother to the former First Lady of Cameroon Jeanne Iréne Biya, and Uncle to Franck Biya.

 Biography

 Childhood and early life

 Robert Nkili was born on July 6, 1945 in Endom, in the department of Nyong-et-Mfoumou.
 He is the younger brother of Jeanne-Irène Biya, first lady of Cameroon from 1982 to 1992.
 In 1984, he obtained a doctorate in History at the University of Aix-Marseille.
 His thesis is entitled Administrative and Political Power in the Northern Region of Cameroon under the French Period (1919-1960).

 Family

 Etende Nkili Brigitte Laissa, daughter of Ro ERT Nkili died on Monday 17 February 2025.